rpivac00/earthRep-app/README.md

 ## Description

-The user has to allow application usage of the location information.
+The user has to allow application usage of information about location.

 According to user's broswer geolocation information map is rendered on his location.